funcompbio/practical3/practical3.md

         First commit.
         ```
-    Then, check out the file from the commit that deleted it using the
+    Then, check out the file from the commit before the one that deleted it
-    command `git checkout commithash~1 -- removedfilename`:
+    using the command `git checkout commithash~1 -- removedfilename`:

         ```
         $ git checkout 1233328491018e328b7c132fdce0b2e84ce5228d~1 -- comarques_setmanal.csv